yarikoptic/docs/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~

 You can find more examples in the `DebOps examples repository
 <https://github.com/debops/examples>`_.
-If you have a an example you
+If you have an example you
 want to share, please submit a pull-request.
-I'd happily integrate it.
+We'd happily integrate it.